-This blog presents a few thoughts on supplier risk management related to criteria in evaluating suppliers and determining which suppliers you should audit
+This blog presents a few thoughts on supplier risk management related to criteria in evaluating suppliers and determining which suppliers you should audit.

-The points above help identify limitations of supplier metrics.
+The points above help identify the limitations of supplier metrics.
 In the end, if you have a critical supplier—there is no substitute for auditing them.
 Unfortunately, auditing costs money.
 So which suppliers should you visit?

 The “critical suppliers” is often the answer, but how do you decide who is critical?
-Well…benchmarking is a good idea.
+Well, …benchmarking is a good idea.
 For example, a Notified Body (NB) must audit “critical suppliers” that do not have ISO 13485 certification.
 They define “critical” as subcontractors that perform high-risk processes, such as contract sterilization, subcontractors that perform contract packaging and suppliers that manufacture finished devices.
 Health Canada even provides some guidance on the definition of critical subcontractors, and how the NB shall determine which “subies” need to be audited.

 Internally, your supply chain and quality assurance team have to develop a list of suppliers that will be audited.
 In general, I recommend that all “critical” suppliers be audited at least once every three years (equal to the certification cycle).
 However, your auditing schedule is a plan that should have “wiggle room.”

-Practically speaking, you might decide to audit your 10 worst suppliers each year.
+Practically speaking, you might decide to audit your ten worst suppliers each year.
 This might be determined by qualitative, cross-functional rankings, rankings for nonconforming materials, or by the number of supplier corrective action requests.
 There is no “right” or “wrong” way to determine which suppliers should be audited.
 However, the best companies have strong supplier quality programs to reduce scrap and the need to perform inspections.